 Study of the present day law of business in the United States as it relates to contracts, sales, agency, the legal environment, and selected topics.
 Ethical considerations and international topics are also discussed.
-Prerequisite: BU 342.
-Offered yearly.

 BU 342.
 Business Law II (3)

 Study of the present day law of business in the United States as it relates to corporations, agency, and negotiable instruments.
 Emphasis is also given to legal principles as they apply to partnerships, corporations, and non-corporate associations.
 Ethical considerations and international topics are also discussed.
 Prerequisite: BU 341.
 Offered alternate years.